Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/CORE_4_NEDC_SOFTWARE.md

 ### The 100× Reality
 ```
-With NEDC (proper): 100.06 FA/24h
+With NEDC (proper): 26.89 FA/24h (SEIZ-only)
-With SzCORE (permissive): 8.46 FA/24h
+With SzCORE (permissive): 8.59 FA/24h
-Difference: 12× from scoring alone
+Difference: 3.1× from scoring alone
 ```

 ---